 If someone were to insist that a private language is possible, one way to argue against him would be by employing the method of reductio ad absurdum: assume that it is true that a private language is possible, show that that assumption leads to certain absurdities or a contradiction, and then conclude that it is actually false that a private language is possible.
 This is the way in which the argument was typically understood.
 But this understanding has come into question.
 In contrast to his earlier commentaries, for example, Gordon Baker has since called into question whether the private language sections should not be read as attempting to show that the notion of a private language is intelligible but false, but rather that it is nonsense masquerading as an important possibility (Baker, 1998).

-There is, however, in Wittgenstein's thinking an inclination to think of contradiction in terms of the disintegration of sense, so that even argument by reductio might be understood not in terms of falsehood.
-(The appearance of this inclination in Tractatus Logico-Philosophicus, for example, is well mapped by Fogelin [1976, Ch.
+There is, however, in Wittgenstein’s thinking an inclination to think of contradiction in terms of the disintegration of sense, so that even argument by reductio might be understood not in terms of falsehood.
+(The appearance of this inclination in Tractatus Logico-Philosophicus, for example, is well mapped by Fogelin [1995, Ch.
 IV].)
 And it is characteristic of Wittgenstein to talk of philosophical error in terms of nonsense.
-In §119 of Philosophical Investigations he wrote, e.g., ‘The results of philosophy are the uncovering of one or another piece of plain nonsense and of bumps that the understanding has got by running its head against the limits of language.
-These bumps make us see the value of the discovery.’
-And in §464: ‘My aim is: to teach you to pass from a piece of disguised nonsense to something that is patent nonsense.’
+In §119 of Philosophical Investigations he writes, e.g., ‘The results of philosophy are the discovery of some piece of plain nonsense and of bumps that the understanding has got by running up against the limits of language.
+They — these bumps — make us see the value of that discovery.’
+And in §464: ‘What I want to teach is: to pass from unobvious nonsense to obvious nonsense.’
 In the discussion of the possibility of a private language it may well at first seem as though we understand the possibility under consideration.
 After all we seem to understand the question in §256, ‘Now, what about the language which describes my inner experiences and which only I myself can understand?’
 But is Wittgenstein suggesting we only seem to understand this question?

-“But in a fairy tale the pot too can see and hear!”
+“But in a fairy tale a pot too can see and hear!”
 (Certainly; but it can also talk.)

-“But the fairy tale only invents what is not the case: it does not talk nonsense.”—It is not as simple as that.
-Is it false or nonsensical to say that a pot talks?
-Have we a clear picture of the circumstances in which we should say of a pot that it talked?
-(Even a nonsense-poem is not nonsense in the same way as the babbling of a child.)
+“But a fairy tale only invents what is not the case: it does not talk nonsense, does it?” — It’s not as simple as that.
+Is it untrue or nonsensical to say that a pot talks?
+Does one have a clear idea of the circumstances in which we’d say of a pot that it talked?
+(Even a nonsense poem is not nonsense in the same way as the babble of a baby.)